 TPP 1100.
-Stage Acting.
+Acting Fundamentals.
 An introduction to the requirements of acting in plays.
-The focus will be placed equally upon script analysis and upon developing the technical skills necessary to perform comfortably on a stage.
-There will be regular lectures and discussions, as well as performance assignments on pantomime, improvisation and acting technique.
+The focus will be placed equally upon script analysis and developing the technical skills necessary to perform comfortably on a stage.
+This course is designed for a non-theater major and focuses on the development of the student as an aware, educated member of the theater.
 The final grade will not be based upon talent.
 3 semester hours credit.
 [A]